FAQ

 An electronic cigarette will not interfere with an ICD.

-What happens when they shut one of the three leads off?
-Does the device still work?
+What happens when one of my ICD leads is turned off?

-Is it OK to use portable hand tools such as a skill saw, drill or electric screw driver?
-What about a power sander?
+Is it OK to use portable hand tools such as a circular saw, sander, drill, or electric screwdriver?

-When using a powered hand tool, whether battery-powered or electric, keep the tool’s motor at least 6 inches away from your device.
+When using a powered hand tool, whether battery-powered or electric, keep the tool’s motor at least 15cm (6 inches) away from your device.

 Can I use a heating pad?